 What is Prediabetes?

-Prediabetes is a health condition in which blood glucose (sugar) level is higher than normal, but not high enough to be diagnosed as type 2 diabetes.
-According to the Centers for Disease Control and Prevention (CDC), people with prediabetes are more likely to develop diabetes within 5 years, and more likely to have a heart attack or stroke.
+Prediabetes is a health condition in which one's blood glucose (sugar) level is higher than normal, but not high enough to be diagnosed as type 2 diabetes.
+According to the Centers for Disease Control and Prevention (CDC), people with prediabetes are more likely to develop diabetes within 5 years, and more likely to have a heart attack or stroke than the general US population.
 Lifestyle changes such as eating healthier (e.g., eating more fruits and vegetables) and being physically active at least 150 minutes per week are proven to help reduce these risks.

 What is the National Diabetes Prevention Program?

 The CDC-led National Diabetes Prevention Program (National DPP) is an evidence-based lifestyle change program for preventing type 2 diabetes that translates research into real-life disease prevention strategies.
-It proves that eating healthier, increasing physical activity, losing a small amount of weight, and managing stress, can prevent or delay type 2 diabetes by 58 percent.
+The National DPP has shown that eating healthier, increasing physical activity, losing a small amount of weight, and managing stress, can prevent or delay type 2 diabetes by 58 percent.

 Developing support for National DPPs encourages collaboration among our region’s community-based organizations, employers, insurers, health care professionals, government, academic researchers, and other stakeholders to prevent or delay the onset of type 2 diabetes.